gemesa/rust-arm64/src/hello-world.md

 }
 ```

+`lang_start_internal` can be easily recognized, even if symbols are stripped.
+The first parameter is the `rust_lab::main` function being passed.

 ### `rust_lab::main`

 Before we look at the disassembly and the decompiled code, it is a good idea to check the Rust code with the -non-internal- macros expanded: